Joseph Barnett

 By 1871, Joseph Barnett followed in his father’s footsteps and gained his fish porter licence.
 Joseph was also registered on the census as living at number 4 Osborn Street, in the heart of what later became known as Jack the Ripper’s stomping ground.

-Joseph Barnett and Mary Jane Kelly
+JOSEPH BARNETT and Mary Jane Kelly

 On Good Friday, April 8th 1887, Joseph Barnett met Mary Jane Kelly in a pub on Commercial Street.
 Kelly had been working as a prostitute in a brothel in France and had recently moved back to Spitalfields.
 On the night they met, they drank together, becoming closer over the course of the evening, and agreed to meet again the following day.
 When they met for a second time, they decided to remain together, and Barnett acquired lodgings for them both on George Street.
 Over time, their lodgings changed multiple times to Little Paternoster Row and Dorset Street, but they were continually evicted for non-payment of rent and drunkenness.